kennethrisa/discord-rustserverstatus-python/README.md

 Updates activity status on discord bot and displays how many players are connect to your rust server from rest api

-Written in Python and requires version 3.4 or 3.6 else you will get errors.
+Written in Python and requires version 3.8^ else you will get errors.

 * Support rust-servers.info
 * Support rust-servers.net
-* Bot update status every 6 minutes
+* Bot update status every 3 minutes

 # Configuration
 config.ini